Oba Chandler: Execution

 On November 15 at 4:08 pm Chandler was executed by lethal injection at Florida State Prison in Raiford.
 Chandler declined to make a last statement before being executed but left a written statement with prison officials: "You are killing a (sic) innocent man today."
 Shortly after signing Chandler's death warrant, Governor Scott said; "[Chandler] killed three women, so I looked through different cases, and it made sense to do that one.
 There's never one thing.
 It was the right case."

 Chandler's daughter Valerie Troxell said in an interview after the execution; "I believe they did execute an innocent man.
 I don't think my father alone could have pulled off such a heinous crime.
 It would have to have been more than one person ...
 The palm print would prove he did meet them and gave them directions, but it didn't mean he killed them.
 I think the prosecution had a very weak case."
 Troxell also said she had sent a letter to Governor Scott asking him to commute Chandler's sentence to life imprisonment.
 Chandler's son Jeff said; "I truly believe he was tried and convicted by the media long before he went to trial.
 The media can pretty much convict you.
 I don't think he got a fair trial."
-After his execution, Chandler was described as the "loneliest man in the loneliest place on earth, death row"; he did not receive a single visitor during his years in Florida's death row unit.
+After his execution, Chandler was described as the "loneliest man in the loneliest place on earth, death row."
+He did not receive a visitor during his years in Florida's death row unit.
 Another of Chandler's daughters, Suzette, said her father was a monster who got what he deserved.

-Coral Springs murder
+Later linked crimes

+In July 1993, while Chandler's murder trial was still ongoing, it was revealed that Chandler was also considered a suspect to several additional sex crimes, which all took place between 1963 and 1991.
+They consisted of a 1963 rape in Pinellas Park, a 1964 statutory rape in Cincinnati, in which charges were dropped, a 1965 attempted rape, also in Cincinnati, a 1973 rape in Daytona Beach, a 1990 rape in Pasco County, Florida and the 1991 abduction and molestation of a 15-year-old girl in Daytona Beach.
+The Pinellas Park and Daytona Beach rapes were initially unreported and in the latter of these, the victim stated that she had a photo of the perpetrator, whom she identified as Chandler.
+Additionally, there had been another alleged incident related to Chandler and his boat at Hudson Beach in April 1989, when two men, one of whom introduced himself as "Mr. Wright", invited two women to a trip to the Gulf of Mexico on a boat that matched the description of Chandler's Bayliner.
+"Mr. Wright" sailed both women out to sea to "get better acquainted" but returned them to shore when they claimed that a friend was waiting for them.